open-contracting/kingfisher-process/docs/standard-pipeline.rst

 Default pre-processing pipeline
 ===============================

-The default pre-processing pipeline operates on any new collection that is not a `transformed collection <data-model/#transformed-collections>`__; that is, any collection loaded via the :doc:`web/api-v1` or the :doc:`cli/local-load` command.
+The default pre-processing pipeline operates on any new collection that is not a :ref:`transformed collection <transformed-collections>`; that is, any collection loaded via the :doc:`web/api-v1` or the :doc:`cli/local-load` command.

 The pipeline uses transforms to: